Back to Recipes

 copycat-sauces

-Big Mac Sauce (McDonald's Copycat)
+Copycat Big Mac Sauce Recipe (McDonald's Secret Sauce)

 Prep: 5 minCook: 0 minEasy12 servings

-Big Mac Sauce (McDonald's Copycat)
+Copycat Big Mac Sauce Recipe (McDonald's Secret Sauce)

-Few sauces are as iconic as McDonald's Big Mac special sauce—that creamy, tangy, slightly sweet dressing that transforms two beef patties into an American legend.
+Few sauces are as iconic as McDonald's Big Mac special sauce - that creamy, tangy, slightly sweet dressing that transforms two beef patties into an American legend.
 This copycat recipe recreates that distinctive flavor using a base of mayonnaise and French dressing, enhanced with sweet pickle relish, minced onion, and a touch of yellow mustard.
 The secret ingredient?
 A small amount of white vinegar that provides the characteristic tanginess that sets this sauce apart.
 Perfect for burgers, sandwiches, wraps, or even as a dipping sauce for fries, this homemade version contains no artificial preservatives and tastes fresher than anything from a packet.
-Once you've mastered this recipe, you'll never look at fast food the same way again—your homemade Big Mac will be the star of every backyard cookout.
+Once you've mastered this recipe, you'll never look at fast food the same way again - your homemade Big Mac will be the star of every backyard cookout.
 The sauce keeps refrigerated for up to two weeks, and the flavors actually improve after a day or two as the ingredients meld together beautifully.

 Ingredients